OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/datepicker.md

 <div class="info" markdown="1">

-If you are using an OutSystems UI version lower than 2.8.2, please see the [Patterns and Versions Overview](https://outsystemsui.outsystems.com/OutsystemsUiWebsite/MigrationOverview).
+**This pattern is deprecated for versions of OutSystems UI lower than 2.8.2.** For more information on how to migrate old versions, see the [Patterns and Versions Overview](https://outsystemsui.outsystems.com/OutsystemsUiWebsite/MigrationOverview).

+To find out what version of OutSystems UI you are using, see [OutSystems UI version](#outsystems-ui-version).

 </div>